 If you belong to a professional organization, such as the American Dental Association, you should be able to get coverage through it as well.
 Check the website of your organization for more information.

-As we’ll see in the next section, coverage offered by your school or professional organization may not be enough for your needs.
-Furthermore, that disability insurance may expire once you graduate or enter residency, so it might be better to purchase your coverage directly from an insurer where it could be more “portable.”
+However, coverage offered by your school or professional organization may not be enough for your needs, and that disability insurance may expire once you graduate or enter residency, so it might be better to purchase your coverage directly from an insurer.
 A licensed representative at Policygenius can help you find a disability insurance policy that covers you while you’re still in training and after you start your practice.

 Disability insurance at any point in your career mostly works the same way.
 When you become disabled, the insurer pays you benefits during the benefit period or until you recover or die.
 However, disability insurance when you’re a student has a few differences.

 The benefit amount is how much you’ll receive each month while you’re disabled.
 Under a disability insurance policy for workers, this amount is typically about 60% of your gross income.
-But for students, insurers usually set the benefit amount at a flat rate of between $1,000 and $2,500.
+For students, insurers usually set the benefit amount at a flat rate of between $1,000 and $2,500.

 Your benefit amount can change depending on where you are in your program.
 Some insurers offer benefit amounts as high as $5,000 to $7,000 when you enter residency.